Benjamin-Wall/Advanced-Discord-Bot/README.md

 * You will need [FFmpeg](https://www.ffmpeg.org/) for the play, stop and skip commands, as ytdl-core package needs ffmpeg or it will not work.
 * Make a folder and git clone this repository: https://github.com/MrWall112/Advanced-Dicsord-Bot.git
 * Then type "npm install" to get the needed packages for the bot
-* in The Examples folder, the ConfigSammy, ConfigJack and ConfigBen, are not needed, the files + steam totp to get my 2FA Code for each account
+* in The Examples folder, the ConfigSammy, ConfigJack and ConfigBen, are not needed, i use the files and steam totp to get my 2FA Code for each account

 ## Commands